Negotiation and Professional Judgment

 Schools that Negotiate

 If you want to try negotiating with a school, present a better offer from a competing college and indicate that you will matriculate at the school if they will match the other school's offer.
 If the school is one of the few that matches other institution's offers, they will ask for a copy of the other school's award letter.
 They will compare it with their own financial aid package, and also the costs and student budget at each school.
-If there is a genuine difference in out-of-pocket costs, they might match it (or at least come a little closer) or they might not.

 The schools that will match offers from competing schools are open about the practice and encourage the students to submit competing offers.
 For example, Carnegie Mellon University is famous for its willingness to reconsider its original offer.
 This doesn't mean you'll necessarily get a better offer after the second review, just that they are willing (some say eager) to take a second look in response to new information, including better offers from their competition.